alvaromorales/telegraf/README.md

   * **time.Time**: Useful for indicating when a state last occurred, for instance `light_on_since`.
 * **tags**: This is a map of strings to strings to describe the where or who about the metric.
 For instance, the `net` plugin adds a tag named `"interface"` set to the name of the network interface, like `"eth0"`.

+The `AddWithTime` function additionally takes a **timestamp** argument that allows a point to be registered as having occured at an arbitrary time.

-The `AddValuesWithTime` allows multiple values for a point to be passed.
-The values used are the same type profile as **value** above.
-The **timestamp** argument allows a point to be registered as having occurred at an arbitrary time.
+The `AddValues` function allows multiple values for a point to be passed.
+The values used are the same type profile as **value** above. `AddValuesWithTime` additionally takes a **timestamp** argument.

 Let's say you've written a plugin that emits metrics about processes on the current host.